klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 `AccountForUpdate` can be used in the account update transaction object (`ACCOUNT_UPDATE`, `FEE_DELEGATED_ACCOUNT_UPDATE`, or `FEE_DELEGATED_ACCOUNT_UPDATE_WITH_RATIO`) as a `key`.
 If you want to know how to use `AccountForUpdate` in the transaction, see [Account update with AccountForUpdate](../getting-started.md#account-update-with-accountforupdate).

+The accountKey parameter of caver.klay.accounts.createAccountForUpdate must be a private key.

+You can create an AccountForUpdate instance using the public key with [caver.klay.accounts.createAccountForUpdateWithPublicKey](#createaccountforupdatewithpublickey).

+You can also use [caver.klay.accounts.createAccountForUpdateWithLegacyKey](#createaccountforupdatewithlegacykey) to create an AccountForUpdate instance for updating to [AccountKeyLegacy](../../../../klaytn/design/accounts.md#accountkeylegacy), and [caver.klay.accounts.createAccountForUpdateWithFailKey](#createaccountforupdatewithfailkey) to create an AccountForUpdate instance for updating to [AccountKeyFail](../../../../klaytn/design/accounts.md#accountkeyfail).

 **NOTE** `caver.klay.accounts.createAccountForUpdate` is supported since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0).

 **Parameters**